 At the close of each quarter of our taxable year, we also must satisfy three tests relating to the nature and diversification of our assets.
 First, at least 75% of the value of our total assets must be represented by real estate assets, including stock of other REITs, cash, cash items and government securities.
 For purposes of this test, real estate assets include stock or debt instruments that are purchased with the proceeds of a stock offering or a long-term (at least five years) public debt offering, but only for the one-year period beginning on the date we receive such proceeds.
 Second, not more than 25% of our total assets may be represented by securities, other than those securities includable in the 75% asset test.
-Third, not more than 20% (25% for taxable years commencing after December 31, 2008) of the value of our total assets may be represented by securities of one or more taxable REIT subsidiaries, and except with respect to taxable REIT subsidiaries and qualified REIT subsidiaries, of the investments included in the 25% asset class, the value of any one issuer's securities may not exceed 5% of the value of our total assets, and we may not own more than 10% of any one issuer's outstanding securities or more than 10% of the total value of any one issuer's outstanding securities or more than 10% of the total value of any one issuer's outstanding securities one than 10% of the total value of any one issuer's outstanding securities one than 10% of the total value of any one issuer's outstanding securities one than 10% of the total value of any one issuer's outstanding securities one than 10% of the total value of any one issuer's outstanding securities one than 10% of the total value of any one issuer's outstanding securities one than 10% of the total value of any one issuer's outstanding securities on more than 10% of the total value of any one issuer's outstanding securities on more than 10% of the total value of any one issuer's outstanding securities on more than 10% of the total value of any one is
+Third, not more than 20% (25% for taxable years commencing after December 31, 2008) of the value of our total assets may be represented by securities of one or more taxable REIT subsidiaries, and except with respect to taxable REIT subsidiaries and qualified REIT subsidiaries, of the investments included in the 25% asset class, the value of any one issuer's securities may not exceed 5% of the value of our total assets, and we may not own more than 10% of any one issuer's outstanding securities or more than 10% of the total value of any one issuer's outstanding securities or more than 10% of the total value of any one issuer's outstanding securities or more than 10% of the Internal Revenue Code, including, but not limited to, any loan to an individual or an estate, any obligation to pay rents from real property and any security issued by a REIT.
+Additionally, (i) our interest as a partner in a partnership is not considered a security for purposes of applying the 10% value test; (ii) any debt instrument issued by a partnership (other than straight debt or other excluded security) will not be considered a security issued by the partnership to the extent of our interest as a partner in the partnership to the extent of our interest as a partner in the partnership to the extent of our interest as a